Mathnerd314/stroscot/docs/Commentary/Syntax.rst

 Familiarity
 ===========

+Let's say one design has readability arguments for it, and another design has only familiarity on its side.
+For example, using single = for both assignment and comparison is much less confusing for newbies, as they are not used to writing ``==`` like in C, and often forget to double it.
+But of course ``==`` for comparison has been adopted by many languages.

+ language designers of the future are implored to pick the former to stop propagating the same language design mistakes further and further into the future.

 Language designers should give careful thought to how strange their langauge is, and choose the right amount to accomplish what they’re trying to accomplish.

 Therefore, it’s best to treat familiarity as a tie-breaker: to be used sparingly, only when the pros and cons of different design options have been fully explored, and it has been determined that no design has an edge above the other.

-But if one design has arguments for it, and another design has only familiarity on its side, language designers of the future are implored to pick the former to stop propagating the same language design mistakes further and further into the future.6
+But if

  the benefits of familiarity are fleeting, because once your language becomes standard people will be familiar with it anyway.
-This conflicts with the `notion <https://steveklabnik.com/writing/the-language-strangeness-budget>`__ of Rust's "strangeness budget", where a language can only be so weird before it gets discarded from consideration and can never become standard.
+This conflicts with

 As Randomo shows, the choice of characters for operators is arbitrary.
 Using familiar syntax at least benefits existing programmers, while new programmers will be confused regardless.

-But cases where newbies can benefit, such as single = for assignment and comparison, do seem worth discarding familiarity for.

 Filenames
 =========